bol-edu/quantum-inspired_trading/README.md

 * An AAT `demo_setup.cfg` and SFP network setting files in submitted configuration directory

 Supplementary of following test instructions:
 * The AAT Q2 has prebuilt xclbin files in `../Accelerated_Algorithmic_Trading/build/sample/`.
-The new built xcblin file from AAT & SBM or AAT & SQA design sources is mapped to `../Accelerated_Algorithmic_Trading/build/aat.xclbin`.
+The new built xcblin file from AAT & SBM or AAT & SQA is mapped to `../Accelerated_Algorithmic_Trading/build/aat.xclbin`.
 * The AAT Q2 default configuration `../Accelerated_Algorithmic_Trading/build/support/demo_setup.cfg` should be replaced with submitted `configuration/demo_setup.cfg`.
 * Our own SPF port names are `enp3s0f0` and `enp3s0f1`.
 You should replace `enp3s0f0` and `enp3s0f1` with your own SPF port names within `settingNetwork_sf0.sh` and `settingNetwork_sf1.sh`.
 * The port name `enp3s0f1` used in Linux TCPreplay command terminal#2 should be replaced with your own SPF port name, which is corresponded to the port to send PCAP test files.